 - medications such as antibiotics, vaccines, anti-inflammatories and painkillers, and dyes used for CT or MRI scans

-Sometimes, the cause for the anaphylaxis is never found.
+In up to 20% of cases no cause for the anaphylaxis is ever found.
 The medical term for this is idiopathic anaphylaxis.

 When a person with an anaphylactic allergy is exposed to an allergen, their immune system goes into overdrive.
 The substances the body produces (e.g., histamine) are intended to protect the body from a foreign invader, but they overreact, causing the throat to swell up and the blood vessels to leak fluid.
 This leads to the symptoms of anaphylaxis and can be life-threatening.